datastax/dsbulk/manual/settings.md

 #### --executor.maxPerSecond _&lt;number&gt;_

 The maximum number of concurrent operations per second.
-This acts as a safeguard against workflows that could overwhelm the cluster with more requests than it can handle.
+This acts as a safeguard to prevent more requests than the cluster can handle.
 Batch statements are counted by the number of statements included.
-Reduce this setting when the latencies get too high and a remote cluster cannot keep up with the throughput, as `dsbulk` requests will eventually time out.
+Reduce this setting when the latencies get too high and a remote cluster cannot keep up with throughput, as `dsbulk` requests will eventually time out.
 Setting this option to any negative value will disable it.

 Default: **-1**.